 It's Time to Restore the Lower Snake River

-People have been talking about removing these dams for decades.
+People have been talking about removing the four lower Snake River dams for decades.
 With over 50 years’ worth of science documenting their negative impacts on endangered fish populations, it is clear that removing these dams would dramatically improve populations and protect them from looming extinction.

 Despite spending more than $17 billion in tax dollars to attempt to recover these critical populations over the past 25 years, 2019 salmon returns dropped to historic lows – a clear sign that this trend will continue if we move forward with status quo management.